SkynetLabs/skynet-docs/source/includes/_downloading.md

 const skylink = "XABvi7JtJbQSMAcDwnUnmp2FKDPjg8_tTTFP4BwMSxVdEg";

 try {
-  client.download(skylink);
+  client.downloadFile(skylink);
-  // Or client.open(skylink) to open it in a new browser tab.
+  // Or client.openFile(skylink) to open it in a new browser tab.
 } catch (error) {
   console.log(error);
 }